Create Loyalty Program

 Loyalty points accumulated on a loyalty card can expire in a pre-defined time frame.

 You can turn on points expiration for the campaign by navigating to the second step in the Campaign Manager > Enable points expiration.

 Point expirations are set globally for all earning rules

-Next, enter the period (number of months) when you would like the points to expire.
-This will expire the points within the set number of months after the customer creates an order.
+Next, enter the period (number of months) for the expiration points.
+The points will expire within the set number of months after the customer creates an order.
 Read more about how Voucherify handles expiration dates for points earned on the last days of the month.

-The first option lets you set the points expiration to a specific date, which is counted from the date of the action that triggers the loyalty points to be earned.
+The first option lets you set the points expiration to a specific date, counted from the action date that triggers the loyalty points to be earned.
 You can also round up the points expiration date to a specified period after the earning activity.
 Check off the rounding option and choose your preferred period.

 Choose Create earning rule to define the first action that rewards your customers with points.

 - A customer paid for the order.

 - A customer performed a specific action (custom event).

 - A customer entered a particular customer segment.